Kianimal/BGS_Archaeology/README.md

 The insert.sql will cover the initial item reward for the default spots, and the accompanying image can be put in your vorp_inv image folder.

+Credit to RicX for the shovel anim stuff!

 Suggestions?
 Comments?
 https://discord.gg/ryhQ8HkTFd